-• on the majority of cases DMCSOPT finishes the first round faster than DMCS, however in about 40% of the instances, it is the other way around; this shows the effect of using the query plan;
+• on many instances DMCSOPT finishes the first round faster than DMCS; this confirms the effect of using the query plan;

 • however, in some cases DMCS wins.
 This can be explained as follows.
 First of all, in streaming mode, we transfer only packages of k partial equilibria at a time; therefore, the effect of reducing the amount of total work to be done does not always apply as in the non-streaming mode.
 Furthermore, at every context, we compute k PEs and project them to the output interface before returning the results.
-According to this strategy, when a context $C_i$ returns $k_1$ partial equilibria in non-streaming mode and $k_2$ partial equilibria in streaming to another context $C_j$ , it might happen that $k_2$ is much smaller than $k_1$ and hence does not provide enough input for $C_j$ to compute k PEs.
-Therefore, $C_j$ will issue more requests to $C_i$ asking for further packages of k PEs, e.g., [k + 1, 2k], [2k + 1, 3k], etc; and this costs DMCSOPT more time to even compute the first batch of PEs at the root context.
+According to this strategy, when a context C_i returns k_1 partial equilibria in non-streaming mode and k_2 partial equilibria in streaming to another context C_j , it might happen that k_2 is much smaller than k_1 and hence does not provide enough input for C_j to compute k PEs.
+Therefore, C_j will issue more requests to C_i asking for further packages of k PEs, e.g., [k + 1, 2k], [2k + 1, 3k], etc; and this costs DMCSOPT more time to even compute the first batch of PEs at the root context.
 Another approach is to compute always k unique partial equilibria before returning to a parent context.
 However, this strategy risks to compute even all local models before k unique partial equilibria can be found.

-Overall, there is not much difference in running time when DMCSOPT is slower than DMCS, except for instance $R_3$ (Figure 14d).
+Overall, there is not much difference in running time when DMCSOPT is slower than DMCS, except for instance R_3 (Figure 14d).
 This however comes from a different reason: the cyclic topology with guess-and-check effects, which play a much more important role than choosing between DMCS and DMCSOPT (see Section 6.3.4).

-6.3.2 STREAMING VS. NON-STREAMING DMCS
+6.3.2 Streaming v.s. non-streaming DMCS